-The Healthy Networks Water Treatment (HNWT) study aims to implement a social network-based intervention to promote safe drinking water on Mfangano and evaluate intervention impact.
+The Healthy Networks Water Treatment (HNWT) project aimed to implement a social network-based intervention to promote safe drinking water on Mfangano and evaluate intervention impact.

-HNWT builds on the existing Mfangano Health Net (MHN) Microclinic program by training Microclinics, or informal social network groups, on topics related to safe drinking water and social support around promoting group behavior change.
-The ideas is simply that social networks, through strong peer-to-peer influence and constant informal interactions, constitute a powerful mechanism for promoting difficult to maintain health behaviors over a prolonged period of time.
-In January and February 2013, over 500 Microclinic participants went through these training sessions and received ceramic filters for drinking water treatment in the home.
-HNWT is simultaneously conducting a 12-month research study evaluating the effectiveness of the Microclinic model for promoting sustained water treatment behavior.
-Study activities will be concluded in March 2014
+HNWT built on the existing Mfangano Health Net (MHN) Microclinic program by training Microclinics, or informal social network groups, on topics related to safe drinking water and social support around promoting group behavior change.
+The idea is simply that social networks, through strong peer-to-peer influence and constant informal interactions, constitute a powerful mechanism for promoting difficult to maintain health behaviors over a prolonged period of time.
+In 2013, over 500 Microclinic participants went through these training sessions and received ceramic filters for drinking water treatment in the home.

 - Baseline survey and water quality testing to determine pre-program status of household drinking water quality and treatment